 - Rise 1, 1968 © Bridget Riley 2016, all rights reserved.
 Courtesy Karsten Schubert, London.

 Bridget Riley: Venice and Beyond Paintings 1967-1972Thu 18 Feb 2019 – Sat 25 Jun 2019 Graves Gallery (open Weds – Fri / 10am – 3pm

 Sat 11am – 4pm)

-Exploring a key period in the work of one of Britain’s most important and accomplished abstract painters, Bridget Riley: Venice and Beyond, Paintings 1967-1972 focuses on a breakthrough moment in the development of the artist’s work: the introduction of colour.
+A new exhibition set to open at the Graves Gallery this February will explore a key period in the work of one of Britain’s most important and accomplished abstract painters.
+Bridget Riley: Venice and Beyond, Paintings 1967-1972 will focus on a breakthrough moment in the development of the artist’s work: the introduction of colour.

 Bridget Riley first came to prominence in the early 1960s with her striking black and white paintings.
 In 1967 Riley began to incorporate colour into her work, creating Rise 1 – a highlight of Sheffield’s visual art collection – the following year.
 This significant moment of change coincided with Riley’s work being shown at the 1968 Venice Biennale, where she was to become the first British artist to win the International Prize for Painting.
 The adoption of colour came to inform Riley’s developments throughout her ensuing career, adding a rich new dimension to the artist’s investigation of visual contrast and perception.

 Describing her move into colour and the endless possibilities that this presents, Riley reflects:

 Earlier I chose form, and later colour, which I believe to be more precise because it is closer to our experience of the real world.
 Unstable and incalculable, it is also rich and comforting.
 For a painter it is an ideal vehicle because it can be both a revelation and merely the surface of things.